ovimasbul83/TEEBAY/README.md

 # TEEBAY
 TEEBAY is a Node.js server application with a GraphQL API for managing users, products, and categories.
 It uses Apollo Server for GraphQL, Prisma for database access, and PostgreSQL as the database.
-For front-end task React along with React-Hook-Frorm, for managing GraphQL APIs in front-end apollo-client is used
+For front-end task React along with React-Hook-Frorm, for managing GraphQL APIs in front-end apollo-client is used.

 ## Features